Skip to Content

 © thefoodietakesflight

 Mango Sticky Rice is a timeless Thai dessert that highlights the natural sweetness of ripe mangoes.
 Paired with glutinous rice and a generous drizzle of coconut sauce, it offers a harmonious blend of flavors and textures.
-The sticky rice provides a chewy contrast to the juicy mango, creating a satisfying dessert experience.
-Often enjoyed during mango season, it’s a must-try treat for those visiting Thailand.
-This dessert captures the essence of Thai simplicity and elegance, making it a favorite among locals and tourists alike.

 7. Pad Krapow Moo Saap